We use cookies on this site to enhance your user experience. You have given your consent for us to set cookies.

-Revisit POP24 for a world full of sessions
+POP24 hosted a world full of sessions

-On Tuesday 12th November a world full of experts and leading researchers - passionate people working to protect our planet from here on Earth and from space - popped into your classroom.
+Last November a world full of experts and leading researchers - passionate people working to protect our planet from here on Earth and from space - popped into your classroom.

-An audience of over 150,000 joined POP24 last November for a programme of live link-ups with inspirational experts working to tackle climate change and the restoration of nature, interactive primary school sessions, and career journeys from studying STEM to protecting our planet.
+An audience of over 140,000 joined POP24 last November for a programme of live link-ups with inspirational experts working to tackle climate change and the restoration of nature, interactive primary school sessions, and career journeys from studying STEM to protecting our planet.

-This year we added even more enlightening sessions.
+We added even more enlightening sessions.
 Across the day, we featured how space agencies, satellites, scientists and solutions help mitigate climate change and work to protect our planet.
 Plus, Chris Packham introduced a new session on biodiversity, where we met some of the UK's pioneering conservation programmes protecting biodiversity for us all.

 Check out each session for full details